Page Output Cache Provider for Azure Managed Cache Service

 Updated: July 16, 2010

 |For guidance on choosing the right Azure Cache offering for your application, see Which Azure Cache offering is right for me?.|

-The Windows Azure Cache output cache provider is an out-of-process storage mechanism for output cache data.
+The Microsoft Azure Cache output cache provider is an out-of-process storage mechanism for output cache data.
 This data is specifically for full HTTP responses (page output caching).
 The provider plugs into the new output cache provider extensibility point that was introduced in ASP.NET 4.

 For a sample of output caching, see Cache Session State and Output Caching Sample.

 |For this release, the output cache provider does not support Web Forms control-level output caching.|

 The following list describes the benefits of storing output cache data out-of-process:

 Developers can store larger amounts of output cache data because the only effective upper boundary on the quantity of data that can be cached is the cumulative amount of memory available to the cache.

 Output cache data is not lost when a web application is recycled.
 Since the output cache data is stored externally outside of the IIS worker process, output cache data survives ASP.NET application restarts.